Netanyahu is in Washington at a fraught time for Israel and the US. What to know about his visit

 It appears bad.
 Even as Netanyahu was headed for Washington on Monday, American politics and voters were still adjusting to the abrupt shift of focus from Biden to Harris in the Democratic presidential race.
 Biden was still in Delaware getting over COVID-19.

-Harris, meanwhile, is due to be away Wednesday, on an Indianapolis trip scheduled before she became the leading Democratic presidential candidate over the weekend.
+Harris, as Senate president, would normally sit behind foreign leaders, but she’ll be away Wednesday, on an Indianapolis trip scheduled before she became the leading Democratic presidential candidate over the weekend.

-Biden plans to meet with Netanyahu this week, according to a person familiar with his schedule who was not authorized to comment publicly.
-The exact timing is still unclear.
-Harris also plans to meet with Netanyahu this week, according to the White House.

 Israeli media reported Netanyahu had also asked for a meeting with Trump, but there was no immediate word of one.
 Trump has had a mixed relationship with Netanyahu, including cursing him for what Trump portrayed as Netanyahu’s quick recognition of Biden’s victory in the 2020 elections.